 Excellent access to capital markets and higher recourse to covered bonds imply strong market funding quality

 The a1 assigned Funding Structure score is positioned three notches above the initial score.
-The score takes into account the deficiency guarantee provided by the Canton of St. Gallen on the bank's senior obligations and the decline in the bank's reliance on confidence-sensitive wholesale funding sources.
+The score takes into account the deficiency guarantee provided by the Canton of St. Gallen on the bank's senior obligations.